 CSA members purchase their shares from the Stoneledge Farm before the harvest.
 By receiving income at the beginning of the season, the farmer is able to buy seeds, equipment and take care of other expenses without having to take out loans.
 People who join the Chelsea CSA must commit to the length of the entire season (even if they pay in installments throughout the season).

 When you join the CSA, you are buying a share of the farm’s harvest for a season (24 weeks).
-Shares vary in size and weight depending on the time of the season.
+Shares vary in size and weight depending on the time of the season but usually include 8-10 varieties of vegetables plus a weekly herb.
 The variety of vegetables you receive depends on growing conditions (such as rain and temperature) and will vary from season to season.
 The bounty of the farm is passed on to members.
 The risk inherit to farming from the whims of Mother Nature is also passed on to CSA members.
 This unique collaboration and community support makes CSA farm more sustainable over the long term.

 The Chelsea CSA is a member of the Just Food CSA Network which seeks to establish a set of common values that celebrate the most meaningful elements of the CSA model.
 Learn more about the Just Food CSA network.